Why franchise in Benton Harbor, Michigan?

 As manufacturers re-shore production and healthcare expands, demand for flexible and reliable staffing continues to rise—making this an ideal moment to establish a Spherion franchise in this high-need, high-reward region.

-Staffing Industry Analysts predicts the US staffing industry will grow by 1% in 2025 to reach $188.7 billion.
-This growth will be powered by lower inflation and interest rates that allow businesses to accelerate their growth compared to previous years.
+Staffing Industry Analysts predicts the US staffing industry will experience flat but stable activity in 2026.
+This will be powered by lower inflation and interest rates that allow businesses to accelerate their growth compared to previous years.
 Regardless of economic conditions, the need for temporary employees to fill skills gaps and for permanent workers to fulfill longer-term business goals will remain stable.

 Growth & Expansion Opportunity